 Why consider double glazed windows?

-By installing a good to high standard of double glazed windows into your home, it can save an average sized UK semi-detached house about £80 per year in heating costs.
+By installing a good to a high standard of double glazed windows into your home, it can save an average-sized UK semi-detached house about £80 per year in heating costs.

 How does double glazing work?